sclgo/usqlgen/README.md

 ## Quickstart

-To install `usql` with support for an additional driver, review your driver documentation to find the Go driver name, DSN format and package that needs to be imported to install the driver.
-Let's take for example, [MonetDB](https://github.com/MonetDB/MonetDB-Go#readme), which is not in `usql` yet:
+To install `usql` with support for an additional driver, first review your driver documentation to find the Go driver name, DSN format and package that needs to be imported to install the driver.
+Let's take for example, [MonetDB](https://github.com/MonetDB/MonetDB-Go#readme), which is not in `usql` yet.
+The docs state that the package that needs to be imported is `github.com/MonetDB/MonetDB-Go/v2`.
+We use this command to build `usql`:

 ```shell
 usqlgen build --import "github.com/MonetDB/MonetDB-Go/v2"